gdm413229/swwmgz_m/README.md

  - Lucky Collar: A little something that your creator gives to all of her creations.
 Reduces incoming damage by 75% when you're below 25% health.
- - User Menu: With the press of a button, open a dedicated menu to see all your stats in detail, info on carried items and weapons, and (when it's done) accessing the store for buying stuff with your score points.
+ - User Menu: With the press of a button, open a dedicated menu to see all your stats in detail, info on carried items and weapons, check out a grand library of information on things you come across, and access the store for buying extra items with your score points.
  - Magnetic Utility Belt: Makes some weapons easier to reload while on the go.
  - Keychain: For carrying all your keys around, and other valuable things.
  - Pocket Hammerspace™ containers: These will store and deploy your ammunition and weapons on demand.
-Their capacity can be increased by finding Hammerspace™ Embiggener modules.
+The capacity for ammo storage can be increased by finding Hammerspace™ Embiggener modules.
- - Forx JetBurst™ Units: Can be used for quick dashes in any direction, or even for triple jumping.
+ - Forx JetBurst™ Units: Can be used for quick dashes in any direction, or even for short bursts of flight.
- - Targetting Array: Tracks nearby foes and provides basic information on their stats.
-Compatible with Omnisight™ mapping modules for tracking key items, usable objects and nearby exits.
+ - Targetting Array: Tracks nearby foes and provides basic information on their health.
+Compatible with Omnisight™ mapping modules for tracking key items and nearby exits.
  - Akari Labs CuteEmotion™ Display: Equipped onto your visor to show a wide range of predefined facial expressions in order to convey simple emotions to others.